7. Joomla Module Development¶

 </config>

-• The above code allows you to select a language from the #__helloworld table, and will add lang to the $params object.
+- The above code allows you to select a language from the

-• You can access the field value in the module file as $params->get('lang').
+#__modulestable, in theparamscolumn, as a JSON string. - You can access the field value in the module file as